Where are the Filipino Youth?

 I can go on and on about this but the point is, this government has continued to steal our people’s money from under our nose and they continue doing this because they know they can get away with it.
 Just look at the many scandals that have rocked the administration of Gloria Macapagal-Arroyo which we already have no idea what happened like the 1 Billion Peso Fertilizer Scam and the Hello Garci Scandal.
 As Jun Lozada further said in his testimony at the Senate, the Standard Operating Procedure in our country now is that every government contract is overpriced by 20%, the 20% goes to the pockets of our government leaders who helped in pushing the deal.
 This is indeed very disappointing since 6 Billion Pesos can help build so many classrooms for our public school students, it can provide so many college scholarships to deserving students, it can help build public hospitals so people can receive proper health care and it can provide adequate housing to thousands of families.
 But in this case, 6 Billion Pesos will just end up in the pockets of one or maybe a few families and worse, we will all have to pay for their greed.

 Nakakainis at Nakakagalit ang nangyayari sa ZTE Deal na to, harap harapan na tayong ginagago ng gobyerno natin and as one of my students in class said, he wouldn’t be surprised if another scandal comes out within the next few months… it seems that Malacañang is already so used to scandals because they know they will eventually get away with it once media and the public grow tired of hearing about these scandals.
 Pero para sa akin, mas nakakalungkot na parang walang pakialam at walang ginagawa ang karamihan sa kabataang Pilipino sa mga nangyayaring ito, it seems that the Filipino Youth which led the charge in EDSA 2 is nowhere to be found.
 Could it be that the Filipino Youth has given up all Hope for making this country great again?
 Could it be the Filipino Youth has given up in its fight for a clean and effective government?
 Has the youth given up on our future?
 I hope I am wrong because what is at stake here is not just my future or the future of the poor, it is our shared future that we have to continue to fight for.
 Ayaw ba natin na dumating ang araw na bawat Pilipino pwede nang magkaroon ng kalidad na edukasyon?
 Ayaw ba natin na dumating ang araw na hindi na natin kailangang mag abroad at mahiwalay sa pamilya para magakaroon ng magandang trabaho?
 If we can all work together and join forces, we can show this administration that we will not just sit idly while they continue to corrupt and destroy our future, remember that in 2010 the Filipino Youth will be able to elect the next President of our country.
-Let us not wait till then to make a change, let us act now, our country needs US Now! or you can help by forwarding this email to your friends who might be interested to help.
-Let’s meet, Let’s Talk and Let’s all work together for our country.
+Let us not wait till then to make a change, let us act now, our country needs US Now!

 If you want to help and be part of a youth-led initiative that will push for genuine and lasting reforms in our government, please email me at